 There is a reduced rate of £12 a year available for students, pensioners and the unwaged.
 Find out more.

 Is everyone entitled to join Liberty?

-Yes - Liberty membership is open to everyone that supports our aims and objectives.
+Yes – Liberty membership is open to everyone who supports our aims and objectives.

 I live abroad, can I still be a member?

 Yes.
 Just make sure you give us your full address, so we can make sure any materials we send arrive safely.

 Yes.
 Please contact our membership team to upgrade your membership.

 Can I buy Liberty membership as a gift?